DessimozLab/HogProf/README.md

 # HogProf

-  - PyProfiler is an extensible and tunable approach to phylogenetic profiling using orthology data.
+  - HogProf is an extensible and tunable approach to phylogenetic profiling using orthology data.
 It is powered by minhash based datastructures and computationally efficient.
   - Still under major development and may change
   - Magic